selfishprimate/curated-design-resources/README.md

 - [Adobe Color](https://color.adobe.com/tr/create/color-wheel): Create beautiful color themes!
 - [BrandColors](https://brandcolors.net/): The biggest collection of official brand color codes around.
+- [Colorable](https://colorable.jxnblk.com/): Color combination contrast tester.
+- [Color Box](https://colorable.jxnblk.com/): A handy color creation tool from the Lyft team.
 - [Color Hunt](https://colorhunt.co/): Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes.
+- [Color Oracle](https://colororacle.org/): Color Oracle is a free color blindness simulator for Windows, Mac and Linux.
 - [Colorsinspo](https://colorsinspo.com/): Chousands of beautiful color palettes you can use it directly by one click.
 - [Colourco](https://colourco.de/): Pick colours based on HSL color values.
 - [Coolors](https://coolors.co/): The super fast color schemes generator!
+- [Colors](https://clrs.cc/a11y/): Mix and match these color classes to create a variety of accessible themes.
 - [Curls](https://www.culrs.com/): Colors that work together are curated and fashioned into quality palettes that you can incorporate.
 - [Happy Hues](https://www.happyhues.co/): Curated colors in context.
 - [HTML Color Codes](https://htmlcolorcodes.com/): Get HTML color codes, Hex color codes, RGB and HSL values with our color picker...
 - [Palettable](https://www.palettable.io/): Generate beautiful color palettes using the knowledge of millions of designers.
 - [Pigment](https://pigment.shapefactory.co/): A handy tool for generating colors.
+- [Randoma11y](https://randoma11y.com/): A handy tool for generating colors.

 ## Wireframing

 - [Sketchize](https://sketchize.com): The easiest way to turn your ideas into lovely sketches!
 - [Sketchsheets](https://sketchsheets.com/): Ready to print sketch sheet templates for UX designers.
 - [Sneakpeekit](https://sneakpeekit.com/): Printible grids for deisng wireframing.

+## Mockup

+- [Angle](https://angle.sh/): 1900 Vector and 3D device mockups for Sketch, Figma and XD.
+- [Animockup](https://animockup.com/): The easiest way to create animated mockups.
+- [Cleanmock](https://cleanmock.com/): Create stunning mockups that make your design standout.
+- [Shotsnap](https://app.shotsnapp.com/): All you need to do is to choose what device to show it off on, and upload your image for it to be show on the device you chose.
+- [Facebook Design](https://facebook.design/devices): Images and Sketch files of popular devices.

 ## Responsive Design